Feature-oriented programming: AHEAD

-[c1…cn]+[c1…cn]=[c1+c1…cn+cn].
+[Δc1…Δcn]+[c1…cn]=[Δc1+c1…Δcn+cn].

 Summarizing, GenVoca values are nested tuples of program artifacts, and features are nested delta tuples, where + recursively composes them by vector addition.
 This is the essence of AHEAD.

 The ideas presented above concretely expose two FOSD principles.
 The Principle of Uniformity states that all program artifacts are treated and modified in the same way.
 (This is evidenced by deltas for different artifact types above).
 The Principle of Scalability states all levels of abstractions are treated uniformly.
 (This gives rise to the hierarchical nesting of tuples above).